Why Diversity Matters

-If available, the chart below will include the male to female percentage among Illinois State's faculty, as well as students.
+If available, the chart below will include the male to female ratio among Illinois State's faculty, as well as students.

 School Tends to Attract Students From Its Home State

-Do you want a local college that primarily pulls students from within Illinois ?
-This could be a good choice for you.
+Do you want a local school that attracts local students?
+This could be a good option for you.

-We've derived the geographic diversity of each school by looking at where undergraduates lived before they attended college.
+We've determined the geographic diversity of each school by looking at where accepted students lived before they were admitted.

 Research Nationwide Geographic Diversity